moniika21/unattended-upgrades-template/README.md

 systemd-analyze calendar "<expression>"
 ```

-This is my update approach on my server:
+This is my approach on my server:
+- backup creation -> 5:00 AM everyday
+- backup migration -> 6:00 AM everyday

-- apt update -> 06:15 AM on the last saturday of each month
+- apt update -> 07:00 AM on the last saturday of each month
-- apt upgrade -> 06:30 AM on the last saturday of each month
+- apt upgrade -> 07:15 AM on the last saturday of each month

 If watchtower is installed:

-- [docker image update](https://github.com/containrrr/watchtower) -> 06:45 AM on the last saturday of each month (see [docker compose template](https://github.com/moniika21/docker-compose-template/blob/main/watchtower/docker-compose.yaml) for watchtower)
+- [docker image update](https://github.com/containrrr/watchtower) -> 07:30 AM on the last saturday of each month (see [docker compose template](https://github.com/moniika21/docker-compose-template/blob/main/watchtower/docker-compose.yaml) for watchtower)

 ## TODO